We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Not a fan of this heat?

-A cheaper way to get a similar cooling effect is using an electric fan – placing a bowl of water or ice in from of the blades to create a frosty breeze in the room while using much less electricity.
+Air conditioners are expensive to install and run, especially considering there are only a few months a year when UK homes would use one.
+Did you know you can get a similar cooling effect from an electric fan?
+Put a bowl of ice in front of the blades to create a frosty breeze in the room while using much less electricity.

 Learn the physics of airflow